Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 Take a moment to address questions before proceeding.

-Explain that in the next command line activity, students will get to use the `nano` command to do write their first shell script.
+Explain that in the next command line activity, students will get to use the `nano` command to write their first shell script.

 ### 13. Student Do: My First Shell Script (0:15)